MicrosoftDocs/Devices-docs/surface-hub/surface-hub-certifications.md

 - Surface Hub 3
 ---

-# Microsoft Teams certified audio and video accessories for Surface Hub
+# Microsoft Teams certified peripherals for Surface Hub

 The 50" and 85" models of Surface Hub 2S and Surface Hub 3 are [certified for Microsoft Teams](https://www.microsoft.com/microsoft-teams/across-devices/devices/category/teams-rooms/20) as all-in-one devices in huddle and collaboration spaces, at 2.3 meters and 3.5 meters respectively.